terraform-cisco-modules/easy-aci/README.md

 * `tenants/`
 * `virtual-networking/`

-This is to show an example of how the module can be used with a single ACI Fabric.
+### IMPORTANT NOTE

+Notice the `eza.yaml` extension on the files.
+This is how the  `data.utils_yaml_merge.model` is configured to recognize the files that should be imported with the module.

 The more complex example is shown in the `./RICH/` Folder Structure.
-This is what is being used for our lab in Richfield Ohio.
+This is what is being used for our lab in Richfield, Ohio.
 In these examples there are four sub-folders.

 * `RICH/Asgard` - The First ACI Fabric
 * `RICH/Wakanda` - The Second ACI Fabric